Film, BFA

 Students graduating with the BFA in Film will be able to:

-• Create original film and video works that demonstrate the effective application of fundamental artistic principles, conventions, methods, and practices.
+• Create and produce original films, videos, and/or moving image works of art that demonstrate the effective application and knowledge of a diverse set of artistic principles, conventions, methods, and practices.

-• Implement high-quality production values in film projects by applying professional-level standards and creative approaches to skills including lighting, sound design, cinematography, and editing.
+• Implement high-quality production values in film projects by applying professional-level standards and/or creative approaches to skills including lighting, sound design, cinematography, and editing.

 Policies and Regulations